Links on Android Authority may earn us a commission. Learn more.

 Get a signal booster from your mobile carrier

-Signal boosters are generally not too expensive and a tech will install one if you don’t have the know-how to do it yourself.
+Signal boosters are generally not too expensive, and a tech will install one if you don’t have the know-how to do it yourself.
 The boxes should fix any weak signal issues inside of your home, but they obviously don’t work when you’re out and about.
-Below we have official signal boosters from the big four US OEMs and they work a lot better than those fake signal booster apps in the Play Store.
+Below we have official signal boosters from the big three US OEMs, and they work a lot better than those fake signal booster apps in the Play Store.

 Dig around your settings

 This is extremely generic advice because devices have many independent settings.
-For instance, Samsung devices can download things over mobile data and WiFi at the same time to boost its performance.
+For instance, Samsung devices can download things over mobile data and Wi-Fi simultaneously to boost their performance.
 Moving away from a Samsung device to another device may make it seem like your connection is much worse when Samsung was really just using two connections at once.

 See if your phone has signal issues

-There isn’t much you can do about it if this happens to you outside of maybe upgrading to a different phone or using a signal booster from your mobile carrier.
-Usually the differences in signal aren’t devastating, but if your signal wasn’t great to begin with, a phone with natively worse reception may be the tipping point.
+You can don’t much about it if this happens to you outside of maybe upgrading to a different phone or using a signal booster from your mobile carrier.
+Usually, the differences in signal aren’t devastating, but if your signal wasn’t great to begin with, a phone with natively worse reception might be the tipping point.